John-Connolly/SwiftQ/README.md

 ```
 This task will run in 30 seconds.

 NOTE: The task does not fire exactly at the time supplied.
-Rather, once that time has past, the task moves from the scheduled queue to the work queue and will be completed as workers are free to process it.
+Rather, once that time has passed, the task moves from the scheduled queue to the work queue and will be completed as workers are free to process it.

 ####  Periodic tasks